HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 ChIPSeq and related methods, such as ATACSeq, is increasingly being used not just as a means of discovery ("where is my factor binding?") but also as an assay for experimental conditions ("how does my mutant affect factor X occupancy?").
-Many ChIPSeq programs are not necessarily well equipped to handle multiple replicates and/or sample conditions.
+Many traditional ChIPSeq programs are not necessarily well equipped to handle multiple replicates and/or sample conditions.

 This is a wrapper application for processing ChIPSeq samples comprised of multiple biological replicas and/or multiple conditions in a manner to